 If you are travelling from abroad and need to arrive a day early, there are many local hotels in the vicinity.
 The closest is the Premier Inn on Deansgate

-The course ends after morning recitals by all of the participants at 11am.
+The course ends after morning recitals by all of the participants on the 16th August around 11am.

 CIPSS Part 2 will end by 11.30am on the 26th August after morning participant recitals.